TommyJackson85/techfix_overlap/README-TESTING.md

 - I set out to cover as much of the code as possible.
 I tried to get atleast of 90 percent of code that wasn't as easy to test manually.
 - After doing initial bugs, accounts tests I started to use Coverage while testing.
 I noticed that resources I used did not test everything.
 - I tested models of bug posts and bug comments.
 However, while using Coverage while testing features I noticed that I didn't need to test the models as the model calls from testing feature views was enough.
-- For Blog and Profile app views, I testing the majority of the code.
+- For Blog, Profile Bugs and Features app views, I covered the majority of the code.
 The counts variables (usually for post count display numbers) haven't been tested as they are not of priority and are easy to test from manual testing.
-- Bugs and Features, from previous commits, I managed to test the majority of the code, however, when adding more defensive programming in relation to seeing if post belonged to user, i had trouble.
-    - Trying to link foreign user key of a post to the current logged in user was difficult.
-I have remove these tests for the mean time, and have stored them on my computer if I want to go back to it.

 - Fully tested the rest of accounts app except for the for backends file.
 - Fully tested the blog app main files where it was needed.
 - For Charts views, I initially just tested the the get charts view.
 I covered the other global reusued variables by calling them within the tests, and creating fake instances of bug posts and timezones.
 Did not use feature posts as it was not required.
 - Tested Cart completely.
 - Only partially tested Checkout because it is using stripe code.
-- For testing the majority of the postings.
+- My initial plan for Django testing was to cover all the code and anything relevent that can't be tested manually.
+- As I have now also manually tested my my website, the next stage is to test, specific parts of view / model functions covered.
+        - i.e. through assertEquals functions.

 ## Unfixed occured bugs

 - CSRF verification failed.
 Request aborted, Python page error page.
     - When another user is logged in, and when attempting to post, on a different / previously logged in account, from forms:
         - login, registration, edit/create, comment, feature donations
-        - my code doesn't redirect to the index page as it should.
+        - each form doesn't redirect to their respective pages.
         - I am receiving "CSRF verification failed.
 Request aborted" on an error page.
+        - Clicking back from Chrome browser, brings me to page I was supposed to be redirected to.

+        - Quite common on the Chrome browser but for Firefox and Safari, it is more varied.
+                - For example, when creating a bug report, but another user is logged in (thinking it is my own account), the post is done from the users account, and not my.
+                - they get the error from attempting logins and registrations, when another user is logged in.
-        - This bug must be fixed.
+        - This is a very sponataneous error, it will need to be tested more.
+        - Looking at ways to catch the error aswell, through defensive programming.

-- Sticky buttons doesn't work on Safari.
+- Sticky css position doesn't work on Safari.
-    - The sticky buttons don't work in Safari.
+    - Originally wanted to have a sticky comment form with other buttons.
     - Looking at alternatives to position 'sticky' such as from this [Stack Overflow Post](https://stackoverflow.com/questions/51792783/safari-positionsticky-not-working-in-an-overflowauto-element).
-    - Also condsidering removing it all together.
-Maybe include a modal popup instead.
+    - However, in heinseight of other user feedback, I may not go back to it.
+Maybe include a modal popup instead, from a sticky button, if I decide to do it.
+    - As of now, it is a regular drop down form and the other sticky buttons have been moved to other areas (scroll to the top button is now at the bottom of the details page below the comments.).

-- Users can vote for 'Done' feature requests, if the feature donations modal is available to them.
+- Users can vote for 'Done' feature requests, if the feature donations modal is available to them or by calling the add to chart function with specific reference to the posts id.
     - From the cart and checkout page, I will add more defensive design, in detecting cart items that are already finished.
     - This is hard to do because the add to cart and adjust cart refer to the items ids and not the whole feature and are linked to a session.
     - Attempted to pass in the full feature on the add to cart function (instead of feature id) from the features detail page but it was bringing up page errors.
+    - I will do simular defensive programming, in relation post statuses.

 - Stripe Post requests.
     - Received 402 error in JavaScript console.
 Attempted to catch this error on static/js/stripe.js through try and catch JavaScript, but it turns out its an error from Stripes end on their own JS file.